SEN Information Report

 Staff meetings are sometimes used to train staff on SEND issues.
 This may be SENCO led or an outside agency coming into school to lead the meeting.
-We also send staff on LA courses regularly and they feedback to staff.
-Newly Qualified Teachers have particular support from their mentor and the SENCO supports them relating to SEND issues.
+We also send staff on LA courses and to Specialist provisions to gain experience and they feedback to staff.
+Newly Qualified Teachers and Recently Qualified Teachers have support from their Year Leader and the SEND lead teachers and the SENCO who supports them relating to pupils with SEND issues.

-The Governor with responsibility for SEN has visited the school to discuss SEND provision and pupil progress.
+The Governor with responsibility for SEN visits the school to discuss SEND provision and pupil progress.

 How will equipment and facilities be provided to support pupils at Fallings Park Primary School?